Appendix D: Copayment Guidelines

 The following services are excluded from copayment for all categories of recipients:

-NOTE: An emergency is when immediate medical care is needed to prevent death or serious harm to a individual’s health.
+NOTE: An emergency is when immediate medical care is needed to prevent death or serious harm to an individual’s health.
 If the medical provider does not agree that the situation is an emergency, the individual will have to pay the copayment for the services.

 NOTE: A copayment is needed for durable medical equipment that is bought